TeBenachi/Uploading-WordPress-theme-updates-via-SVN-on-Mac/README.md

 ```

-(4) Make changes on your theme.
+(4) Make changes to your theme.
 Make sure to update the version number on Style.css, and the Changelog on readme.txt

 (5) Once you are happy with updates, you are ready to submit the update.
-First make sure to remove .DS_Store hidden file.
+First, make sure to remove `.DS_Store` hidden file.

 ```